martenframework/marten/docs/versioned_docs/version-0.1/templates/reference/tags.md

 ## `local_time`

 The `local_time` template tag allows to output the string representation of the local time.
-It must be take one argument (the [format](https://crystal-lang.org/api/Time/Format.html) used to output the time).
+It must take one argument (the [format](https://crystal-lang.org/api/Time/Format.html) used to output the time).

-For example the following lines are valid usages of the `local_time` tag:
+For example, the following lines are valid usages of the `local_time` tag:

 ```html
 {% local_time "%Y" %}